-2.02 - Additional Behavioral Health Appointment Availability Information
+2.01 - Additional Behavioral Health Appointment Availability Information

-For your reference, the [AHCCCS Contractors' Operation Manual](#) outlines requirements regarding access to care.
+For your reference, the AHCCCS Contractors' Operation Manual outlines requirements regarding access to care.
 For children receiving behavioral health services, the member must be seen within seven (7) calendar day for an intake assessment and within 21 calendar days for ongoing appointment.
-The appointment standards for members in legal custody of the Department of Child Safety and adopted children are intended to monitor and report appointment accessibility and availability.

-If an AHCCCS-eligible child in the custody of DCS or an adoptive child does not receive services within these 7 and/or 21 calendar day timeframes, DCS, the out-of-home placement (e.g., foster home, kinship or group home) or adoptive parent may contact the Mercy RBHA Child Welfare Single Point of Contact at DCS@MercyCareAZ.org and the AHCCCS Customer Service line at 602-364-4558.
+If an AHCCCS-eligible child in the custody of DCS or an adoptive child does not receive services within these 7 and/or 21 calendar day timeframes, DCS, the out-of-home placement (e.g., foster home, kinship or group home) or adoptive parent may contact the Mercy RBHA Child Welfare Single Point of Contact at [dcs@MercyCareAZ.org](mailto:dcs@MercyCareAZ.org) and the AHCCCS Customer Service line at 602-364-4558.
 DCS, the out-of-home placement or adoptive parent may then contact any AHCCCS-registered providers directly, regardless of whether they are a part of the Mercy RBHA provider network.